Raketa: Raketa Mechanical Movements

 Over the years, the Petrodvorets Watch Factory has produced more than two dozen versions of Raketa movements.

 The Petrodvorets Watchmaking School

 Being one of the few watch brands in the world producing its own movements, the factory has created its own watchmaking school, the Petrodvorets Watchmaking School, to ensure the transmission of watchmaking expertise to future generations.
-The only one left in the schooling program has been established in collaboration with the Saint Petersburg Technical institute.
+The only one left in the schooling program has been established in collaboration with the Saint Petersburg State Institute of Technology.

 Hairsprings and Escapements

 The Petrodvorets Watch Factory Raketa is one of only five watch brands in the world producing their movements in-house from start to finish, including hairsprings and escapements.
 Most watch brands globally do not produce their own hairsprings, they generally order them from Nivarox, a subsidiary of Swatch Group.
 This enables the Russian watch industry to be independent from western suppliers, especially for producing hairsprings needed in the military aviation industry.